Medically reviewed by Drugs.com. Last updated on Oct 1, 2022.

 - How to dispose of syringes, needles, and injection devices.

-The insulin solution should look cloudy all the way through after mixing.
+Check the liquid in the vial or pen.
+It should look cloudy all the way through after mixing.
 Do not use Humulin® N if it has any small particles in it.

 Use a new needle for the prefilled pen each time you give yourself an injection.
 Always remove and throw the needle after each injection from the pen.
 Store it without a needle attached.